 The I/O Control Logic controls data transfers between the Internal Registers and the Data Bus Buffer.
 Internal Register selection is determined by the Register Select inputs as shown in Table 3.
-When R/W is high and CS is low, data from the selected register is transferred from the internal data bus to the data lines.
-When $\overline{\text{CS}}$ is high, the DACIA is deselected and the data lines are tri-stated.
+When R/W is high and CS is low, data from the selected register is transferred from the internal data bus to the data lines and DTACK is asserted.
+When CS is high, the DACIA is deselected if the IACK inputs are high and the data lines are tri-stated.